 Knowledge is rooted in the experiences of people across the world.
 It is created from memory, culture, landscape and myth.
 This knowledge is often split into separate ‘disciplines’ such as those in the sciences, maths, history, geography, literature and art.
 However, true knowledge does not recognise these boundaries; the world is complex, interconnected and networked.

 Our course is for you if you love studying a variety of subjects, and want to maintain this breadth of knowledge at university.
-With the opportunity to major in History, Literature, Art History, Philosophy, Politics or Sociology, you broaden your horizons by exploring the ways in which the humanities and social sciences help us to think imaginatively and critically about the worlds we live in.
+With the opportunity to major in History, Literature, Art History, Philosophy, Politics, Media Studies or Sociology, you broaden your horizons by exploring the ways in which the humanities and social sciences help us to think imaginatively and critically about the worlds we live in.

 You take modules which cover the historical foundations of the humanities, challenge dominant worldviews, and explore innovative and subversive essays and manifestos.
 The flexible structure of this course allows you to choose a range of optional modules across literature, film, philosophy, history of art, history, linguistics, politics, sociology and modern languages.

 The types of issues and problems you might explore include:

 Based within our Interdisciplinary Studies Centre (ISC), the choice is yours: you choose your modules based on your own background and interests.
 You engage with unusual, controversial, and provocative ideas, so that you can use the humanities and social sciences to become critically aware and possess the tools to change the world for the better.